top of page

 A Final Reflection

 The psychology of Tantra and Kundalini invites us to approach inner work with humility, patience, and curiosity.
-It asks us to listen to the body, to emotion, to subtle inner movements and to trust that transformation unfolds when we meet ourselves honestly.
+It asks us to listen to the body, to emotion, and to subtle inner movements.
+We are encouraged to trust that transformation unfolds when we meet ourselves honestly.

 Comments